LCobeaga/Nerf-Ultra-2-upgrades/README.md

 There are currently two sets of flywheel cages and pushers, original and V2.
 They both function perfectly, however the V2 has been optimised for fewest parts, and least amount of material (both support and actual print).

+If you like this design but don't have a printer yourself, you can purchase it from Rad Blasters on etsy https://www.etsy.com/shop/RadBlasters.

 ## Assembly and Blaster Modifications

 #### This kit is not just a drop in, you will need to make some permanent modifications to the blaster, however the changes should not impact switching back to the stock hardware.